 The transposition of the Basel III framework into European law was done in two parts: publication of the Capital Requirements Directive IV (CRD IV/Directive 2013/36/EU) and the Capital Requirements Regulation (CRR/Regulation [EU] Nr.
 575/2013).
 It was published in the Official Journal of the European Union on 27 June 2013.
 Part 8 of CRR includes additional provisions on regulatory disclosure for credit institutions.

-Both, Directive and Regulation, are applicable since 1 January 2014.
+Both the Directive and the Regulation are applicable since 1 January 2014.